 105. Facsimile warrants

-(1) A warrant of execution or a warrant of commitment issued under this Act may be faxed to a person for the purposes of having that person execute the warrant.
+(1) An enforcement warrant or a warrant of commitment issued under this Act may be faxed to a person for the purposes of having that person execute the warrant.

 (2) The fax copy of such a warrant has the same force and effect as the original.

+[Section 105 amended by No. 48 of 2012 s.
+43.]

 106. Validity of acts not affected by want of form

-The validity of anything done in the performance or purported performance of a function under a warrant of execution or a warrant of commitment issued under this Act is not affected by any defect or want of form in the order in respect of which the warrant was issued or in the warrant.
+The validity of anything done in the performance or purported performance of a function under an enforcement warrant or a warrant of commitment issued under this Act is not affected by any defect or want of form in the order in respect of which the warrant was issued or in the warrant.

+[Section 106 amended by No. 48 of 2012 s.
+43.]

 107. Protection from liability for wrongdoing

 (1) In this section, a reference to the doing of anything includes a reference to the omission to do anything.